jjmontesl/cubetl/doc/guide/cubetl-config.md

     fs.CsvFileReader(path=lambda m: m['path']),

-Alike *interpolated expressions*, the function will be executed whenever the path value is needed.
+Alike *interpolated expressions*, the function will be executed whenever the path value is used.
 CubETL lambda functions can receive a `ctx` argument, a `m` argument (with the current message), or both (in that order).
 CubETL will call it with the appropriate arguments.